• Skip to primary navigation

 More ideas for using leftover lamb

 Although these lamb pitta pockets were made from lamb fillet steaks, you could make them with leftover lamb meat.
 My Moroccan meatball casserole wasn’t made with lamb but would work well with cooked lamb instead of shop-bought meatballs.
+Another alternative money-saving recipe would be my slow cooker beef on the bone stew.

 What else can you serve with lamb curry?